banramlo/banramlo.github.io/_posts/2021-04-21-Basic synchronization operations.md

 20. $(flag[j] \leftarrow \text{true})$ $\rightarrow $ $(v \leftarrow j)$ $\rightarrow $ $(flag[i] = \text{false}\text{ or }v \neq j)$ $\rightarrow $ $(flag[i] \leftarrow \text{true})$ $\rightarrow $ $(v \leftarrow i)$ $\rightarrow $ $(flag[j] = \text{false}\text{ or }v \neq i)$

 However, none of above can't be true.
+As a result, it guarantees mutal exclusive.
+However, it can't starve anymore because at least one of thread should be pass the statement because $v \neq i$ should be true if thread $j$ comes in.

 ## TAS(Test and set)